Table for one trillion, please

 To the extent that we are bearers of genetic information, more than 99 percent of it is microbial.
 And it appears increasingly likely that this ‘second genome,’ as it is sometimes called, exerts an influence on our health as great and possibly even greater than the genes we inherit from our parents.
 But while your inherited genes are more or less fixed, it may be possible to reshape, even cultivate, your second genome.”

-That’s a big deal, because as Pollan explains “Disorders in our internal ecosystem — a loss of diversity, say, or a proliferation of the ‘wrong’ kind of microbes — may predispose us to obesity and a whole range of chronic diseases, as well as some infections.”
+“Disorders in our internal ecosystem — a loss of diversity, say, or a proliferation of the ‘wrong’ kind of microbes — may predispose us to obesity and a whole range of chronic diseases, as well as some infections.” – Michael Pollan, Some of My Best Friends Are Germs

 Other studies have demonstrated that microbes implanted from lean mice into overweight mice caused the mice to lose weight.
 To me, this research is not really about weight loss or gain, but rather a reminder that our lifestyle choices are impacted by the health of our internal microbiome.